[Full Guide] What are the different types of marine batteries?

 Maintenance-free

-A key advantage of lithium batteries is their maintenance-free nature.
+A key advantage of lithium batteries is their maintenance-free operation.
 Tired of adding water to your lead-acid battery?
 LiFePO4 batteries don't leak and require no maintenance, allowing you to spend more time enjoying your boating activities.
-Additionally, lithium batteries deliver consistent power even when partially discharged.
+Furthermore, lithium batteries deliver consistent power even when partially discharged.
 This means your trolling motor and other equipment will perform just as well at the end of the day as they did at the beginning.

 Security